anton-shikov/Rice_proteomics/README.md

 ## Scripts
 The `scripts/` directory includes all code used for proteome analysis.
 All required input files are presented in the ` data /` folder.
 For convenience, the paths to the input files are given relative to the directory with scripts.
 - `IO_lib.py` - the ancillary script with functions for parsing tables and writing files.
 - The `filter_trypsin.py` script was used to clean MS/MS spectra from peaks corresponding to trypsin.
-To run the script use the following command:
+To run the script, use the following command:

   ``` python3 filter_trypsin.py ../data/Spectra/trypsin_mass.txt ../data/Spectra/roots/MS_MS/MGF/1_1.mgf```